everyleaf/el-training/steps_en.md

 - Want to list the tasks.
 I want to sort on the list screen (based on priority, expiration date, etc.)
 - Want to label tasks and classify them
 - Want to register as a user so that I can see only the tasks I registered
+- User Admin Tool
 - Want to be able to carry out maintenance

-We also want the following management functions to meet the above requirements.

-- User Admin Tool

-** *However, the mentor may ask you to skip the implementation of a specific function ** **Please implement the steps marked with "★" under the direction of the mentor.**

-**(Mentors should decide whether to skip based on the development experience of the mentee and the quality of implementation of each step)**
+You can skip implementing some features in consultation with your mentor.

-### Support browser
+## Supported browser

-- Support browser is suppose to be the latest version of macOS / Chrome
+- Supported browser is suppose to be the latest version of macOS / Chrome

-### About Application server arrangement
+## Application server arrangement

 I would like you to build using the following languages and middleware (both are the latest stable versions).